 Applies to: Microsoft® Excel® 2013, 2016, 2019 and 365 (Windows)

 Although there are shortcuts to apply number formatting in Microsoft Excel using the Ctrl key, there are not comparable keyboard shortcuts to increase or decrease decimal places for numbers.
 However, you can press Alt to access the Ribbon or Quick Access Toolbar and then use your keyboard to increase or decrease decimal places.

-Recommended article: How to Delete Blank Rows in Microsoft Excel
+Recommended article: How to Delete Blank Rows in Excel (5 Ways)

 Activating keyboard control in the Ribbon

 If the Ribbon is not showing, press Ctrl + F1.

 Press Alt to activate keyboard control in the Ribbon.
 Key tips will appear in the Ribbon as a small label or badge.
 You can also press F10 instead of Alt.

 Below is an activated Ribbon after the user has pressed Alt:

 To choose commands in the Ribbon using key tips or badge letters:

 - Press Alt.
 Key tips or badges appear on the Ribbon.
 One layer of badges appear at a time.
 Once you choose an option (a letter), then a new set of options appear.
 The key tip badges appear for the active tab.